aisingapore/TagUI/docs/reference.rst

 write
 ###################
 Write data to Excel files.
 Both relative and absolute file paths supported.
 If the specified file does not exist, a new file will be created.
 If the sheet does not exist, a new sheet will be created.
+If the data is an array, the given cell will be used as the top-left cell to write the range of cells.

 .. code-block:: none